eropple/nestjs-openapi3/README.md

 `@eropple/nestjs-openapi3` is a library for [NestJS]() to generate [OpenAPI 3.x]() documents from your API specification.
 It attempts to be more integrated with the flow of your application than [@nestjs/swagger]() and to push you towards building clean, well-separated APIs along the way.

 ## Release History ##
+### `0.1.1` ###
+- Fixed one of the wildest bugs in recent memory.
+The long and the short of it is that TypeScript decorators on an unset property render that property as being non-writable.
+A real solution is probably in the TypeScript folks's court, but in the interim this library now generates a descriptor for a property when applicable to avoid making it unwritable.

 ### `0.1.0` ###
 - Initial release.